kabu1204/leveldb/doc/vlog.md

 ----

-Say the user called `DBWrapper::Put("UKEY", "VALUExxx")` 3 times, we got 3 records in the db:
+Say the user called `BlobDB::Put("UKEY", "VALUExxx")` 3 times, we got 3 records in the db:

 | UKEY100 | VALUE0 |
 |---------|--------|
 | UKEY101 | VALUE1 |
 | UKEY102 | VALUE2 |

-Then the user called `DBWrapper::Delete("UKEY")`, how to deal with that?
+Then the user called `BlobDB::Delete("UKEY")`, how to deal with that?
 How can we correctly reclaim the space of the `UKEY001`-`UKEY003` when doing compaction?

 ---